Dec 17th, 2020

 There is no doubt that building codes are established with the intention to protect homes and reduce strain on the government budget from fire protection and service.
 So, how is it that wood shingles installation legal now in Texas?
 What changed to allow the aesthetics of wood shingle roofing to rule again?

-To counter the legal ban of wood shingle roofing, the manufacturers of wood shingle roof material upped their game with applying better fire retardant chemicals.
-Apparently, they have been successful in convincing the insurance industry and the state of Texas they are now were applied to help reduce fire risk of wood shingles houses now.
+To counter the legal ban of wood shingle roofing, the manufacturers of wood shingle roof material upped their game by applying better fire retardant chemicals.
+Apparently, they have been successful in convincing the insurance industry and the state of Texas.
+They are now applied to help reduce fire risk of wood shingles houses.

 It is pretty much basic homeowner smarts!
 Keep overhanging tree branches trimmed back so they don’t drop leaves and pine needles on the roof.
 Keep the gutter system and the keyways cleaned on a regular basis, and make sure the attic has adequate and proper year-round ventilation.